 - 1. It is expected that a T&T student will spend the first semester enrolled in ENC 7980 Dissertation Research developing a prospectus in accordance with the guidelines found herein. - 2.
 A Texts & Technology prospectus is typically 20-30 pages in length. - 3.
 The student's Dissertation Committee has flexibility in determining the time allowed for the completion of a prospectus, but should be mindful that a full-time student is expected to complete all dissertation work within four semesters of becoming ABD, including summers.
 Part-time students generally take six semesters to complete. - 4.
-Approximately 6 weeks prior to the end of the semester in which the student proposes finalizing the prospectus, s/he should circulate the draft prospectus to each member of his/her committee for comment. - O Committee members should provide feedback/notes to the student in writing within two weeks of receiving the draft prospectus. - The student should revise the prospectus and resubmit it to committee members approximately 3 weeks prior to the end of the term. - O After submitting the revised prospectus, the student should schedule a time to discuss the prospectus with the entire committee at a face-to-face meeting arranged by the student in consultation with his/her Dissertation Committee chair.
-Out-of-town members may arrange to Skype in to the meeting.
-Assistance in booking a location may be obtained by contacting phurter@ucf.edu. - o Following the face-to-face prospectus review, the Dissertation Committee will notify the student in writing (via email) whether s/he may continue to develop the dissertation based on the prospectus discussed, or needs to provide further revisions to the prospectus.
-This notification must be copied to the Program Director (rudy@ucf.edu) and the program Assistant Director (phurter@ucf.edu).
+Approximately 6 weeks prior to the end of the semester in which the student proposes finalizing the prospectus, s/he should circulate the draft prospectus to each member of his/her committee for comment. - Committee members should provide feedback/notes to the student in writing within two weeks of receiving the draft prospectus. - The student should revise the prospectus and resubmit it to committee members approximately 3 weeks prior to the end of the term.